What is federal income tax?

 Federal income tax is “taxes on income, both earned (salaries, wages, tips, commissions) and unearned (interest, dividends),” according to the IRS.
 In the U.S., both individuals and businesses must pay federal income tax.

 Federal taxes are the U.S. government’s main source of funding.
-In 2018, individual income taxes accounted for approximately 56% of the federal government’s total $3.3 trillion in revenue, according to the Congressional Budget Office.
+In 2019, individual income taxes accounted for approximately 50% of the federal government’s nearly $3.5 trillion in total revenue, according to the Congressional Budget Office.

 Taxes help keep the federal government running and providing essential services, such as benefits for senior citizens, veterans, the disabled and low-income families.
 Tax revenue also supports other important government operations and departments, like defense, transportation, health, justice and international affairs.